How do I get an application?

 Applicants should request what they need.
 However, potential applicants should review Recent Awards, also available on our website, to get a sense of the size of grants we typically award.

 - Partial awards are common.
 Therefore, if a partial award would be beneficial, it is important to state that in the application.
-Also, providing a breakdown of costs in the detail project budget gives the Grant Committee greater flexibility to fund your request at some level.
+Also, providing a breakdown of costs in the detail project/program budget gives the Grant Committee greater flexibility to fund your request at some level.

-What type of grants do we fund?
+What type of grants does the Foundation support?

 May I apply for a multi-year grant?